-UK watchdog said property funds poorly prepared for Brexit vote turbulence
+UK property funds planned poorly for Brexit vote turmoil: watchdog

 "We found that the use of suspensions, deferrals and other liquidity management tools were effective in preventing market uncertainty from escalating further," the FCA said.

-Firms could be clearer in their communications, including to end-customers, following significant market events, it added.
+Firms could be clearer in their communications, including to end-customers, following significant market events, it said.

-Some unit-linked or pooled asset providers "did not appear to understand fully the underlying portfolio of open-ended funds they were investing in".
+Some unit-linked or pooled asset providers "did not appear to understand fully the underlying portfolio of open-ended funds they were investing in."

 All firms that suspended funds or made other changes should review how they responded to the Brexit vote turbulence.